 To register for a Safe Church Awareness training session, please complete this registration form.

 The cost for this workshop is $35 for face to face sessions.
 For members of our parishes, this cost has been covered by the parish and Diocese.
 For members of other churches, the payment can be made via the registration form.
-Please provide your own lunch.
+Morning tea will be provided.
+Please provide your own lunch or dinner if required.

 Workbooks will be provided (hard copy or soft copy).

 For further information contact the Catholic Diocese of Bathurst via email: firstname.lastname@example.org or phone: 02 6334 6400.

 Information about the National Council of Churches Australia Safe Church Program can be found here.

 The commitment to safeguarding, and the implementation of the recommendations of the Royal Commission, is a priority for the Catholic Diocese of Bathurst.